vocdoni/docs/docs/architecture/protocol/json-api.md

 API request calls must contain the following fields:

 + `id` Arbitrary value given by the client, so that it can match incoming responses with the originating request.
 Ideally a salted hash of the current timestamp to prevent correlation analysis).
-+ `request.api` String defining the API where the operation belongs
 + `request.method` String defining the method which is being called

 Any field other than `id` and `request.method` is accepted if the specification of the API method allows it.